Skip to content

 By default, the templates have access to the below managment cluster resources.

 1. CAPI Cluster instance.
-The keyword is Cluster
+The identifier is Cluster

 2. CAPI Cluster infrastructure provider.
-The keyword is InfrastructureProvider
+The identifier is InfrastructureProvider

 3. CAPI Cluster kubeadm provider.
-The keyword is KubeadmControlPlane
+The identifier is KubeadmControlPlane

 4. For cluster registered with Sveltos, the SveltosCluster instance.
-The keyword is Cluster
+The identifier is Cluster

 Sveltos can fetch any resource from the management cluster.
 We just need to include the templateResourceRefs in the ClusterProfile/Profile Spec section.